Brooch of Lorn: History

 In 1306 the Battle of Dalrigh took place where Robert the Bruce of Scotland was ambushed by John of Argyll, chief of the Clan MacDougall.
-The attack was revenge for the murder of John III Comyn, Lord of Badenoch, a nephew of John of Argyll and rival for the throne of Scotland.
+The attack was revenge for the murder of John III Comyn, Lord of Badenoch, a cousin of John of Argyll and rival for the throne of Scotland.
 According to tradition, the attackers tried to dismount Robert the Bruce but only pulled off his cloak and brooch.
 The brooch was kept at Dunollie Castle until being moved to Gylen Castle on the island of Kerrera during the Covenanter Wars.
 The castle was captured and burned by David Leslie, Lord Newark in 1647 and the brooch was taken.

 It was hidden until the early 19th century when it was found in a chest by Major Campbell of Bragleen after his return from fighting in the Napoleonic Wars.
 A document confirmed that it had been taken from Gylen Castle by the Campbells, and it was viewed by the MacDougall chief before Major Campbell's death in 1819.
 It was returned to the MacDougall in 1824 by General Duncan Campbell of Lochnell.
 Queen Victoria viewed the brooch during a visit with the MacDougall clan chief in 1842, taking it in her hand and examining it closely.

 One rare appearance in public was when the MacDougal chief wore it when Elizabeth II visited Oban in 1956.